Required for Any Commercial Business to Sell Alcohol

-- Liquor licenses in the City of Rock Island Applications may be obtained from the City Clerk in the Mayor’s office, Monday – Friday, 8 am – 5 pm.
+- City of Rock Island Liquor License Applications may be obtained from the City Clerk in the Mayor’s office, Monday – Friday, 8 am – 5 pm or here.

 - Completed applications should be turned in to the Mayor’s office for his review with the required documents as listed on the application and the $900.00 application fee.

 - After the Mayor has approved the submission of the application, it will be forwarded to the Police Department for background investigation.
-This portion of the approval process may take up to three weeks to process.
+This portion of the approval process may take up to four to six weeks to process.

 - Upon completion of the background investigation, the application, along with the findings of the investigation, is forwarded to the Liquor Commissioner.

 - The Liquor Commissioner will approve or reject the issuance of a license based upon the information he has received, and the applicant will be notified of their application status.